 “Are you ready to test your inflation-fighting skills in the marketplace?”

-Released in 1981, the Bargain Hunter board game from Milton Bradley offered players as young as 9 the chance to recreate the experience of furnishing a home, hunting for deal, using credit cards, and managing debt.
+Released in 1981, the Bargain Hunter board game from Milton Bradley offered players as young as nine the chance to recreate the experience of furnishing a home, hunting for deals, using credit cards, and managing debt.